 But after a few months looking into the needs of physicians and patients, as well as the medical device market, Daniel and Stephen saw some real opportunities.

-Rather than license Stephen’s technique to a medical company, they decided that starting a business themselves would be the fastest way to get this potentially life-saving technology to patients.
+Rather than license Stephen’s technique to an interested public medical company, they decided that starting a business themselves would be the best way to get this potentially life-saving technology to patients.
 They decided to call the business Capsulomics.

 Bringing innovations to market